SBMI-LAB/DMOSDecoder/README.md

 ###### Addressing:
 Select one of the addressing schemes

-Barcode : First set of barcodes used to identify the registers [Experiment x].
+Barcode : First combination of barcodes used to identify the registers.

-Barcode2: Second set of barcodes used to identify the registers [Experiment x].
+Barcode2: Second combination of barcodes used to identify the registers.

 shuffle : Combination of high entropy shuffling domains and low entropy shuffling domains for addressing.